quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 h_0.size  # number of non-zero entries
 ```

-Therefore, we will use _Pymablock_ and consider the low energy degrees of freedom.
+Therefore, we will use {{Pymablock}} and consider the low energy degrees of freedom.
 For this, we need the orthonormal eigenvectors of the relevant subspace,
 associated with the $4$ eigenvalues closest to $E=0$.